vitorbritto/yoda/README.md

 ![Yoda Logo](src/yoda.jpg "Yoda")

-## About
+## Welcome young Padawan

-A simple method to collect your links and saves into a file using Shell Script.
+Yoda is a simple method to collect your links and saves into a file using Shell Script.

 > May the Force be with you.

-## How it works?
-First of all, define where you want to save your "readlater" file, then make this script executable to easily run it.

-### Use the Force
+## Use the Force

 ```bash